Okaloosa County DUI Defense Attorneys

 As the chart above demonstrates, DUIs come with heavy sanctions.
 They are certainly punished more severely than any other misdemeanor offense.
 And if this current arrest is not your first DUI, mandatory jail time becomes a real possibility.

 You only get one chance to fight for the best possible result.
 Once you have been convicted, it is too late.
 That is why it is imperative to try to get the best result possible.
-At Flaherty Defense Firm, we work tirelessly to try to get cases reduced or dismissed.
+We work tirelessly to try to get cases reduced or dismissed.
 We know how to minimize risk to our clients while putting them in the best possible position for a successful outcome.